(Coming to you from our town's public library since our internet is still crazy unreliable at the chalet. Oh, fast internet, how I love you.)

 Why would we do this?
 Keep our living space small while raising three kids.

 Because we want to have freedom from a big house.
 The freedom of no mortgage (that's the big dream we're working on).
 The freedom of less maintenance.
 The freedom to travel and in short, spend our time and resources on other things besides a house.
-Like hiking for six months (we'll be announcing those plans soon), traveling to Europe for an extended stay when the kids are teens, and going to Montréal for a month.
+Like hiking for six months, traveling to Europe for an extended stay when the kids are teens, and going to Montréal for a month.

 That's the philosophical foundation to why we'd even consider limiting a homeschool library.
 (Just like we limit the collection of everything else in our life.)